An image of a red light therapy device for knee pain

 Different Forms of Red Light Therapy

-Red Light Therapy is a versatile technology, but its benefits depend entirely on the device and its intended use.
 Skincare Red Light Therapy devices use wavelengths between 630 and 700 nanometers to support healthy collagen production, helping to reduce the look of fine lines, wrinkles, and sagging.
-These non-invasive, FDA-cleared devices are designed to improve skin tone and texture with consistent use, but they are not intended to treat pain, inflammation, or muscle recovery.
+These non-invasive, FDA-cleared devices are designed to improve skin tone, texture, and radiance with consistent use.
+Solawave specializes in this category, offering devices like the red light therapy face mask, the red light therapy wand, and the Neck and Chest Pro Light Therapy Mask.
+These devices are not intended to treat pain, inflammation, or muscle recovery.

 Other Red Light Therapy devices are engineered specifically for therapeutic purposes, such as muscle recovery, pain relief, wound healing, and even hair growth.
 These often combine Red and Near-Infrared Light to penetrate deeper into tissues, supporting cellular repair and reducing inflammation.